GlennMiller1991/async/README.md

 })
 ```

-Or you can use Reaction HOC:
+Or you can use Reactive HOC:
 ```typescript jsx
 type ICounter = {
     dependecy: Dependency,